Microsoft-Web/WebCampTrainingKit/HOL/RealTimeSignalR/HOL.md

 1. Open the **Statistics.cshtml** page inside the **Views | Home** folder.
 Locate the **Scripts** section and add the following script references at the beginning of the section.

+	> **Note:** When you add SignalR and other script libraries to your Visual Studio project, the Package Manager might install a version of the SignalR script file that is more recent than the version shown in this topic.
+Make sure that the script reference in your code matches the version of the script library installed in your project.

 	(Code Snippet - _RealTimeSignalR - Ex1 - SignalRScriptReferences_)

 	<!--mark: 2-3-->